cherryot02/Exploring-CMDLets/README.md

 # Exploring-CMDLets

-> THIS IS BY A BEGINNER/NOOB/ROOKIE so please forgive my jargons and the way I explain some stuff.
+> THIS IS BY A BEGINNER who is not tech savvy so please forgive my jargons and the way I explain some stuff.
 These are lab works from my classes that I had asnwered and wish to share here as well.
 I would like to thank my professors for being cool and chill, hopefully sharing my learnings are okay.